cirosantilli/linux-cheat/README.md

 # Linux Cheat ![logo](logo.jpg)

 Linux tutorials and cheatsheets.
 Minimal examples.
 Mostly user-land CLI utilities.
+Linux kernel at: <https://github.com/cirosantilli/linux-kernel-module-cheat>

 Includes Linux concepts and utilities that work on Linux, not necessarily in the LSB.
 So this is a big dump of useful things, and when something gets big / useful enough, I split to another repository.